Kotlin Help

 If you continue to experience high memory consumption after updating, several options are available:

-• Switch to a different memory allocator by using one of the following compilation options in your Gradle build script:
+• Switch to a different memory allocator by using one of the following compiler options in your Gradle build script:

 • -Xallocator=mimalloc for the mimalloc allocator.